AnadeOre/React-Score-Counter/README.md

 ## License 📄

-This proyect is [MIT](https://choosealicense.com/licenses/mit/) licenced
+This project is [MIT](https://choosealicense.com/licenses/mit/) licenced

 ⌨️ with ❤️ by [Ukliz](https://github.com/Uklizdev) 😊